syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Create-Project.md

 # Create UWP application

-Syncfusion® provides the **Visual Studio Project Templates** for the Syncfusion® UWP platform to create the Syncfusion® UWP Application adding required Syncfusion® assemblies/NuGet based on the control chosen.
+Syncfusion® provides the Visual Studio Project Templates for the Syncfusion® UWP platform to create the Syncfusion® UWP Application, adding required Syncfusion® assemblies/NuGet based on the control chosen.

 I> The Syncfusion® UWP project templates are available from v15.3.0.26.

 Use the following steps to create the Syncfusion® UWP project through the Visual Studio Project Template:

-> Before use the Syncfusion® UWP Project Template, check whether the **UWP Extensions - Syncfusion** installed or not in Visual Studio Extension Manager by clicking on the **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later and for Visual Studio 2017 **Tools -> Extensions and Updates -> Installed**.
+> Before using the Syncfusion® UWP Project Template, check whether the **UWP Extensions - Syncfusion** installed or not in Visual Studio Extension Manager by clicking on **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later and for Visual Studio 2017 **Tools -> Extensions and Updates -> Installed**.

 1. To create a Syncfusion® UWP project, follow either one of the options below:

    **Option 1:**
-   Click **Syncfusion Menu** and choose **Essential Studio® for UWP > Create New Syncfusion Project…** in **Visual Studio**.
+   Click **Syncfusion Menu** and choose **Essential Studio® for UWP > Create New Syncfusion® Project…** in **Visual Studio**.

    ![Choose Syncfusion Universal Windows Application from Visual Studio new project dialog via Syncfusion menu](Syncfusion-Project-Templates_images/Syncfusion_Menu_ProjectTemplate-latest.png)